Curriculum & Course Catalog

 This course will explore works of literature that have emerged from colonial and post-colonial territories during the twentieth and twenty-first centuries.
 We will read works from representative English and American immigrant authors who work within the post-imperial framework, even as they assume the daunting challenge of cultural decolonization.
 Building on themes explored sophomore and junior year, we will consider questions such as: What effects did/does colonization have on individual identity and collective culture?
 How are those effects revealed in the works studied?
 What role does language play in the culture of imperialism?
 Is it significant that these authors write in the language of the colonial power?
 Authors and books for our possible consideration include: Junot Díaz, The Brief Wondrous Life of Oscar Wao; Chimamanda Adichie, Americanah; Jhumpa Lahiri, Unaccustomed Earth; Tommy Orange, There There; Edwige Danticat, The Farming of Bones; Celeste Ng, Everything I Never Told You; and Leslie Marmon Silko, Ceremony; Ocean Vuong, On Earth We're Briefly Gorgeous.

-What Moves at the Margin: Essential works of Toni Morrison
+What Moves at the Margin: Essential Works of Toni Morrison

 “I stood at the border; I stood at the edge and claimed it as central.
 I claimed it as central, and let the rest of the world move over to where I was.”
 Toni Morrison